sttp/Specification/CONTRIBUTING.md

 Since all the history lives locally, without being online you can [`checkout`](https://git-scm.com/docs/git-checkout) an older version of the history and the git tools will extract the files from that point into your working folder - if the files at that point in history are very different than the current version, the change in the local files can be very disconcerting.

 The workflow with git is to make changes to the files in your working directory as desired.
-Once you have made the desired updates you need to [`stage`](https://git-scm.com/docs/git-add) the changes - this basically selects the changed files you want to add to the git history - you can choose to stage all changes.
+Once you have made the desired updates, you need to [`stage`](https://git-scm.com/docs/git-add) the changes - this basically selects the changed files you want to add to the git history - you can choose to stage all changes.

 Once a set of files have been selected to be added to history, you need to [`commit`](https://git-scm.com/docs/git-commit) the changes along with a relevant commit message.
 Committing changes to the repository marks a new point in the revision history of files that can be returned to at a later point.